 This curry noodles recipe is a condensed version of an ancient Thai noodle dish called Kao Soy.
 It would take an hour or more to make the original recipe, but this simplified version is just as wonderful and can be mild or extra spicy depending on your preference.
 Use dried egg or wheat noodles for this dish -- or splurge and pick up some fresh noodles at your local Asian food store or grocery store deli.
 It's a fantastic, comforting noodle recipe you're sure to enjoy!

-- 2 to 4 eggs (fresh or dried, or wheat noodles)
+- 2 to 4 bunches egg noodles (fresh or dried, or substitute wheat noodles)

 - 1/2 package tofu (medium-firm, cut into cubes)